 At the end of 2024, the Hoh Rain Forest in the Olympic National Park was closed indefinitely.
 Similar to recent Washington trail closures, the rain forest closure lacked a solution in the absence of federal funds.
-Now the beloved Hoh Rain Forest is reopening this spring after the essential funds came from an unexpected source.
+Now the beloved Hoh Rain Forest is reopening this Thursday, May 8 after the essential funds came from an unexpected source.

 Keep reading for all the details.